 "She never asked for immunity from prosecution, but we gave it," he said.
 "She stood in the witness box for 17 or 18 days and never broke down, despite the incredible pressure she was under.
 I doubt we would have convicted Manson without her."

 Kasabian has since tried to live a quiet life with her children.
 When she has appeared in her rare interviews, she has used a disguise.
-She turns 72 next week.
+She is 72.

-Brunner accompanied Beausoleil and Atkins to the home of Hinman, but was not convicted of his murder.
-Rather, she received immunity for testifying against the others.
+Brunner accompanied Beausoleil and Atkins to the home of Hinman but was not convicted of his murder.
+Instead, she received immunity for testifying against the others.
 On Aug.
 8, hours before the Cielo Drive murders, Brunner and follower Sandra Good were arrested for using stolen credit cards.

 San Diego native Sandra Good linked up with Manson in 1968 and lived with the family on Spahn Ranch.
 She did not participate in the Tate/LaBianca murders, as she and Brunner had been arrested on Aug.
 8 for using stolen credit cards.

-Even after she was released in 1985, she continued her infatuation with Manson.
+After she was released in 1985, she continued her infatuation with Manson.
 Because she was not allowed to return to California as a condition of her parole, she instead moved to Vermont where she took an assumed name.
-When her parole ended, she uprooted her life and move to Hanford, California to be closer to Manson, despite not being granted visiting privileges.
+When her parole ended, she uprooted her life and move to Hanford, California to be closer to Manson, despite being denied visiting privileges.

 Paul Watkins was a drifter who met Charles Manson at a house in Topanga Canyon in the spring of 1968.
-Watkins would testify that on New Year's Eve of that same year, Manson gathered the family together to tell them about Helter Skelter.
+Watkins would testify that on New Year's Eve of that year, Manson gathered the family together to tell them about Helter Skelter.
 Watkins did not maintain his devotion to Manson as much as the others and did not participate in any of the murders.
-He was out in Death Valley, when the Tate/LaBianca murders were committed.
-Watkins was, however, key in testifying as to what the impetus for the Manson Family's crimes might have been, as he was able to tell investigators about Helter Skelter.
+He was in Death Valley when the Tate/LaBianca murders were committed.
+Watkins was, however, key in testifying to the impetus for the Manson Family's crimes, and told investigators about Helter Skelter.
 (You can read his testimony here.)

 Watkins continued to renounce Manson after the trial.
-He went on to settle in Tecopa near Death Valley.
+He settled in Tecopa, near Death Valley.
 He founded the Death Valley Chamber of Commerce, married twice and had two children.
 One of his daughters, author Claire Vaye Watkins, has written about the impact her father's legacy had on her life.
 Watkins died in 1990 of leukemia, when Claire was a child.